 How to Achieve Gender Equality in the Workplace

-Once a company has recognized the benefits of gender equality in the workplace, the next question becomes more challenging — how to implement gender equality in the workplace?
-Companies that are actively pondering it, as opposed to assuming that their business is already an equal-opportunities workplace, are on the right track.
+Once a company has recognized the benefits of gender equality in the workplace, the next question becomes more challenging—how to implement it?
+Companies that actively consider this, as opposed to assuming that their business is already an equal-opportunities workplace, are on the right track.

 As you wonder how to achieve gender equality, businesses can:

-- Actively ask their female employees how they believe the workplace could become a more equitable environment by asking for risk-free anonymous input.
+- Ask their female employees how they believe the workplace could become more equitable by asking for risk-free anonymous input.

 - Analyze the men-to-women ratio in the company and take a serious look at the distribution of roles.
 Companies that employ mostly women but black female representation in the top management tiers have work to do.

-- Look at the salaries they pay their male and female workers, offering women pay raises to correct inadvertent pay gaps.
+- Look at the salaries they pay their male and female workers.
+They offer women raises to correct inadvertent pay gaps.

 - Ensure that both women and men are represented in every single department.